foospidy/HoneyPy/docs/installing.md

 ### On Boot

 Configuring your system to launch HoneyPy on system boot will depend on what version of Linux you are using.
 Most likely you will need a startup script.
 HoneyPy comes with an example startup script, `honeypyd`, which has been tested on Debian (Jessie).
 You can find this script in the `/opt/HoneyPy/etc/` directory.
+View the top section of the stript for instructions.
 To view this script on Github, [click here](https://raw.githubusercontent.com/foospidy/HoneyPy/master/etc/honeypyd).